crtr0/crtr0/README.md

 - [A profile builder for devs](http://fizbuz.com)
 - [SMS voting with real-time results](https://github.com/crtr0/votr-part5)
 - [Convert videos into animated gifs](https://github.com/crtr0/gifit)

+## Misc

+- I was featured on the front page of the Wall Street Journal in full pointillistic glory in 2005

 <!---
 crtr0/crtr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.